Better diversity in schools makes schools better.

 Program Design

-- A first-generation bachelor’s degree graduate
+- First-generation bachelor’s degree graduate

-- A Pell Grant recipient as an undergraduate
+- Pell Grant recipient as an undergraduate

-- Possess a bachelor’s degree or will receive a bachelor’s degree by August 2023
+- Possess a bachelor’s degree or will receive a bachelor’s degree by August 2025

 - Have an LSAT score no higher than the 25th percentile among the national pool of test takers (as reflected on the CAS report)